Out Now - Wildlife and Places to See in January!

-Here you can find out about the wildlife you can seen in Wiltshire and Swindon at the moment.
-Visit this months featured site to see a wealth of wildlife, take a look at our identification guide to find out a group you are most likely to see, don’t forget to send us in your records!
+Here you can find out about the wildlife you might see in Wiltshire and Swindon at the moment.
+Visit this month's featured site to see a wealth of wildlife, take a look at our identification guide to find out a group you are most likely to see and don’t forget to submit your records!

 Pintail - Anas acuta A scarce winter visitor to Wiltshire as we are on the edge of their winter range, the Pintail arrives from northern Europe and is immediately recognisable by its long tapering ‘pintail'.
 They can be seen in small numbers during winter in Wiltshire on shallow lakes; Coate Water SSSI and Cotswold Water Park are two good spots in Wiltshire to see them.
 Pintails are long-necked with small heads a curved back and pointed wings, this along with the pointed tail – which is more prominent in males – makes them fairly easy to identify.